fentresspaul61B/Keeping-Cloud-APIs-Warm/README.md

 # Keeping-Cloud-APIs-Warm

 ## Overview
-This repo shows a hacky way of handling the cold start issue with Google Cloud services.
+This repo shows a hacky way of handling the cold start issue with Google Cloud services, using a simple GitHub Action automation script.

 The issue I had, was that I wanted my APIs to have fast initial response times when I know I want to use them; however, I didn't want their servers to be running 24/7, such that they are always racking up costs.
+This is especially important for services which have GPU backends, as they are very expensive.

 So my solution was to make a script which pings the servers for a specified period of time, at a specified interval.